notjosh/AdvancedMap/README.md

 ### Configuration

 - Add `-advmapoff` to disable AdvancedMap
-- Add `-advmapbeta` to enable AdvancedMap on unsupported OS versions (12.x - 15.x is supported by default)
+- Add `-advmapbeta` to enable AdvancedMap on unsupported OS versions (12.x - 15.x are supported by default)

 ### Downloads